 We bought him the swing set that had the climbing wall.
 He played on it constantly, but he was being plagued with mosquito bites.

 Which led me to plant mint around the swing set.
 It backed up to the tree line so I didn’t mind putting up lots of plants.
 I figured the more mint that grew the better.
 And it worked quite well.

-But be advised, while peppermint deters adult mosquitos and kills off the larvae and eggs, it will take over.
+Even so, be advised that while peppermint deters adult mosquitoes and kills off the larvae and eggs, it will take over.
 If you don’t want a whole lot be sure to plant it in a pot.

 If you’ve ever gone to the nursery and seen a plant that is labeled ‘the mosquito plant’ it was probably citrosum.
 It smells a lot like citronella but it isn’t.

 Actually, it doesn’t work quite as well as citronella either.
 It really only works if you crush the leaves and rub them on your skin.

 However, if you’d like to have a handy and natural insect repellent, then you might want to consider growing this plant to rub on your skin.